akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

             - { name: pim_catalog.attribute_type, alias: range, entity: '%pim_catalog.entity.product.class%' }
 ```

-## Step 3: Create the values
+## Step 2: Create the values

-**Warning** For now, you have to create 2 value factories (one for reading purpose, one for writing purpose).
+**Warning** For now, you have to create 2 value factories (one for reading purpose, another one for writing purpose).
 They are very similar, and will probably be refactored in the next months.

-To keep this tutorial as the simplest possible, we will use the same format, from back-end to front-end.
+For the sake of simplicity, we will re-use the same format both for back-end and front-end.
-A range value will be defined as an array, with `min` and `max` keys.
+A range value will be defined as an array, with `min` and `max` as keys.
 The factories are here to create localizable and scopable values, linked to a specific attribute.

 ```php